leonardHerault/scRNA_infer/README.md

 ## Availabilty of data

 The single-cell RNA-seq data used in our study are available in the Gene Expression Omnibus database under accession code GSE147729.
 The workflow is based on the results of our previous work [Hérault et al, 2021](https://bmcbiol.biomedcentral.com/articles/10.1186/s12915-021-00955-z) so the workflow from Herault et al, 2021 should be run first.
-Mouse TF experiment bed files should be downloaded from [citrome database](http://cistrome.org/db/#/) (available under request) and untar as input/mouse_factor.
+Mouse TF experiment bed files should be downloaded from [citrome database](http://cistrome.org/db/#/) (available under request) and unarchived as input/mouse_factor.

 ## Analysis and script